arb8020/ireul/README.md

 ## personas

-Ireul uses YAML files in `~/.ireul/personas/` to define different roles for your prompts:
+ireul uses YAML files in `~/.ireul/personas/` to define different roles for your prompts:

 - `architect.yaml`: software architecture and implementation planning
 - `engineer.yaml`: concrete code changes and implementation details